MicrosoftEdge/MSEdgeExplainers/highlight/events-explainer.md

 }
 ```

-For the selected range, a HighlightPointerEvent object must be dispatched with the Highlight as its highlight, and the relevant range as its range.
+For the selected range, a HighlightPointerEvent object must be dispatched with the Highlight as its `highlight`, and the relevant range as its `range`.

 Here's an example illustrating how a "find-highlights" Highlight could move selection such that it coincides with the clicked find-on-page result.